mathnet/mathnet-numerics/docs/content/MKL.md

     Control.NativeProviderPath <- Path.Combine(__SOURCE_DIRECTORY__,"../")
     Control.UseNativeMKL()

-This will work provided the MKL NuGet package will copy the native binaries to the root directory and the generated load script is located in the Scripts subfolder.

-Alternatively just copy the native providers to a shared directory and use them directly from there, without referencing the MKL NuGet package separately, and execute something along the lines of:

-    [lang=fsharp]
-    Control.NativeProviderPath <- @"C:\MKL"
-    Control.UseNativeMKL()
+This script assumes that the MKL binaries have been copied to the project directory, which is also where the NuGet packages place them by default.
+If you place them somewhere else, adapt the path accordingly.

 See also [Loading Native DLLs in F# Interactive](http://christoph.ruegg.name/blog/loading-native-dlls-in-fsharp-interactive.html) for more alternatives.